 I’m grateful for these tough foremothers who pioneered some tough territory.
 Some of which still looks a little God-forsaken, if you ask me.
 Even so, I’m proud to say I inherited a sliver of their quilting talents; and I hope I inherited a sliver of their tough, pioneer spirit too.

 Do you have any ancestors who were quilters or special quilts in your family story?
+I’d love to hear about them.
 Share in a comment below!